7 Google Analytics Tips to Improve Your SEO

 Metric 2: Page loading time (Behavior -> Site speed -> Page timings)

-As internet speed has increased, attention span has decreased.
-The slower it takes for your page to load, the quicker someone clicks out of your page.
+As internet speed has increased, attention span of the user has decreased.
+They expect everything to load quickly and seamlessly.
+A slow page load - no matter what the device - is considered a bad user experience.
+The slower it takes for your page to load, the quicker someone clicks off of your page.
 And search engines notice when people quickly click out of your page.

 Here are a few examples of how you could maximize that traffic: If you’re getting traffic from a guest blog you wrote, foster relationships to write more guest blogs on additional relevant sites.
-If a particular group is writing rave reviews about your product, create content customized for that group and engage with them in other online spaces.
+If a particular group is writing rave reviews about your product, create content customized for that group and engage with them in other online spaces and social channels.

 You will also want to monitor referral traffic being skewed by spam bots.
 Be sure to filter out any/all spam bots on a regular basis - so your referral traffic metrics are true.

 As people spend more time browsing the internet on mobile devices, a site’s “mobile friendliness” has begun to affect a site’s SEO.
-You can use the rate of mobile sessions on Google Analytics to act as a gauge about how mobile friendly your site is.
+You can use the rate of mobile sessions on Google Analytics to act as a gauge about how mobile friendly your site is - and the trend of your visitors.
+Are there more users on mobile?

-While this isn’t a foolproof method (people are naturally more likely to view certain types of content on desktops and laptops), it is a good gauge to see how people are accessing your site.
+While this isn’t a foolproof method because each business' visitor is different, it is a good gauge to see how people are accessing your site.
 You can improve the mobile experience by writing easy-to-scan content that uses subheads and white space, using call to action buttons and making sure the design is easy to navigate on a mobile device.

 The geographic location indicator in Google can help your SEO in two important ways.